superguigui/simple-color-picker/README.md

 const colorPicker = new ColorPicker();
 ```

-And include `dist/simple-color-picker.css` in your html or import it in your css.

 You can retrieve the current color in different formats by using these convenient methods:
 * `colorPicker.getColor(); // output depends on previously inputed color format`